Explore

 Competition

-The field has heavy competition, and several well-established video calling giants wield huge influence over the video conferencing market (think Zoom or Discord).
+The field has heavy competition, and several video calling giants, like like Zoom or Discord, wield huge influence over the video conferencing market.
 But while taking on Zoom isn’t feasible, it doesn’t mean that there’s no room left for new and exciting video conferencing solutions.
 The key is to find your niche — once you’ve figured that out, you can start building a product that will satisfy its needs.

 Key video chat features to implement in an MVP

 The signup process should be quick and intuitive so that it doesn’t take long to start using the video chat app.
 An effective solution is to allow users to authenticate using their social media accounts — this way, they’ll be able to start using the video conferencing platform right away.
-Another way to speed things up is to implement one-click registration: this is when users can create temporary accounts with minimum information (e. g. with their phone number only), with an option to add all the details later.
+Another way to speed things up is to implement one-click registration.
+This is when users can create temporary accounts with minimum information, like with their phone number only, with an option to add the details later.

 Screenshots of Discord